+New AVDs are created and managed using the Android Virtual Device Manager, which may be used either in command-line mode or with a more user-friendly graphical user interface.
 To create a new AVD, the first step is to launch the AVD Manager.
-This can be achieved from within the Android Studio environment by selecting the Tools -> AVD Manager menu option from within the main window.
+This can be achieved from within the Android Studio environment by selecting the Tools -> Device Manager menu option from within the main window.

-Once launched, the tool will appear as outlined in Figure 4-2 if no existing AVD instances have been created:
+Once launched, the manager will appear as a tool window as shown in Figure 4-1:

-To add an additional AVD, begin by clicking on the Create Virtual Device button in order to invoke the Virtual Device Configuration dialog:
+To add a new AVD, begin by making sure that the Virtual tab is selected before clicking on the Create device button to open the Virtual Device Configuration dialog: